Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Discriminative–Generative Target Speaker Extraction

-To validate the effectiveness of the proposed framework, we construct a two-stage discriminative–generative target speaker extraction network, termed USEF-Laura-TSE, that employs USEF-TFGridNet~\cite{11012711} as the discriminative front-end and LauraTSE as the generative back-end.
-The overall architecture of LauraTSE is illustrated in Fig~\ref{fig:usef-laura-tse}.
+We construct a two-stage discriminative–generative target speaker extraction network, termed USEF-Laura-TSE, that employs USEF-TFGridNet~\cite{11012711} as the discriminative front-end and LauraTSE as the generative back-end.
+The overall architecture of USEF-Laura-TSE is illustrated in Fig~\ref{fig:usef-laura-tse}.